Robyn Rodriguez: Biography

+Bulosan Center for Filipino Studies

 In 2018, Rodriguez founded the Bulosan Center for Filipino Studies, named after the Filipino-American author Carlos Bulosan, best known for his book America Is in the Heart.
-In October 2019, the foundation obtained $1,000,000 from the State of California with primary support from Representative Rob Bonta.
+In October 2019, the foundation obtained $1,000,000 from the State of California with primary support from Assemblyman Rob Bonta.
 In a press conference, Bonta expressed hopes that the sum be a "down payment" for ongoing funding.
 The funding is intended to contribute to graduate student fellowships and ongoing and upcoming research initiatives.
 The center hosts an annual research conference every May.

-Research

 The "Welga!
 Digital Archive" is an ongoing project documenting and preserving the contributions of Filipino-Americans, including Philip Vera Cruz, in the Delano grape strike.

 The center is planning to conduct a national survey on Filipino-American health and well-being.